Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

     connector.az.containerName=myazurecontainer
     ```

     Within a given storage account, every container must have a unique name.
 If the container does not already exist, it will be created, but the name must not have already been taken.
 Note that two storage accounts can have containers with the same name.
-For more details on what a content store is, see [Managing content stores](https://docs.alfresco.com/6.2/concepts/cs-manage.html){:target="_blank"}(#LINK).
+For more details on what a content store is, see [Manage content stores]({% link content-services/latest/admin/content-stores.md %}#manage-content-stores).

     See [Naming and Referencing Containers, Blobs, and Metadata](https://docs.microsoft.com/en-us/rest/api/storageservices/naming-and-referencing-containers--blobs--and-metadata){:target="_blank"} for more.